florencemezino/i-am-florence/README.md

 * The website is structured in 4 pages : `About me`, `Expertise`, `Projects`, `Contact` and appears to be also a scroll one page website also.
 * The website's pages and different features are responsive on all device sizes.

-...Each page features a responsive header with navigation bar and a conventional placing of logo (top left).
+* Each page features a responsive header with navigation bar and a conventional placing of logo (top left).
-There is a highlighted `Download` icon in the top right for them to download a CV.
+* There is a highlighted `Download` icon in the top right for them to download a CV.
-There is a footer with copyright information and social media links.
+* There is a footer with copyright information and social media links.

 #### About me

-...The `About me` page features a special hero image that cover the entire background of the first page.
+* The `About me` page features a special hero image that cover the entire background of the first page.
-On all devices a full screen static image with a subtle motion effect is seen when opening the website to give som dynamism.
 The purpose of this hero image element is to give maximum impact when opening the website.
-The main heading "Hi, I am Florence" appears with a typewritter effect to showcase a striking professionnal introduction.
+* The main heading "Hi, I am Florence" appears with a typewritter effect to give a dynamic introduction.
+This feature is in coherence with the purpose of the portfolio in a sense of typing codes.
-At the bottom of the page (above the footer) are two call to action buttons: Download CV and Hire me.
-The Hire me button is highlighted and redirect the user to the `Contact` page.
+* At the bottom of the page (above the footer) are two call to action buttons: Download CV and Hire me/Getin touch.
+This button is highlighted and redirect the user to the `Contact` page.

 #### Expertise

-...The `Expertise` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `Expertise` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-- 3 domains of expertise are displayed : Web developement (front end, back end), UX / UI design and security
+* 6 fields of expertise are displayed : Web developement (front end, back end), UX / UI design, business, deployment processes and security.
-- A graph is illustrating the skill set.
+* A progress bar is illustrating the skill set.
 Each level in the skill is represented in percentage to give the recruiter a picture of the applicant profile.
-- A soft skills section appears in this page also to show applicant global competencies.
+* A soft skills section appears in this page also to show applicant global competencies.

 #### Projects

-...The `Projects` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `Projects` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-- Timeline feature is showing different work experiences, education, participation to coding challenges, hackathons and tech conferences.
+* Timeline feature is showing different work experiences, education, participation to coding challenges, hackathons and tech conferences.
-- 4 fake projects are displayed with 3 images each and a description (release date and technologies used)
+* 4 fake projects are displayed with 3 images each and a description (release date and technologies used)

 #### Contact

-...The `Contact` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
+* The `Contact` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-- Contact form is available for the recruiter to get in touch with the applicant and it requests the recruiter's name and email.
+* Contact form is available for the recruiter to get in touch with the applicant and it requests the recruiter's name and email.
 There is also an option to upload a file if the recruiter has a document to share with the applicant explaining the details of the job opportunity.
 The bottom of the form contains a Send button.
-- An image of a map appears on the desktop version
+*An image of a map appears on the desktop version
-- 2 to 3 testimonies are displayed at the bottom of the page above the footer to reinforce applicant's credibility.
+* 4 testimonies/reconnmendations are displayed at the bottom of the page above the footer to reinforce applicant's credibility.

 ### Existing features